-What is a Bug Report in Software Testing: When an application is developed or it’s live in production, there is a chance of encouraging the bugs.
-During working on the application if a tester or an end-user found any bug in the application then they need to report that bug to the developer so that Developers can fix the issue.
+What a Bug Report is in Software Testing: When an application is developed or live in production, there is a chance of encouraging bugs.
+While working on the application, if a tester or an end-user finds any bug in the application, they need to report it to the developer so that the Developer can fix the issue.

 If you want to save time and improve the quality of your bug reports, standardize them!
-Having a standard format makes it easier for everyone involved – from developers to testers to users.
-In fact, we’ve found standardized reports so that they can save up to 45% of your time!
+A standard format makes it easier for everyone involved – from developers to testers to users.
+We’ve found standardized reports so that they can save up to 45% of your time!

 |Post On:||How to Write a Good Bug Report?|

 |Applicable For:||Freshers & Experience|

 |Get Updates From:||Software Testingo Telegram Group|

 What Is A Bug Report in Software Testing?

 We create artifacts whenever we test any application for future reference.
 Like other testing artifacts, defect or bug reports are also considered artifacts.
 This artifact comes into play when testers start test execution.